Study: 2,500 Learners Share What Stops Them from Training

-September 19, 2024 | What's Hot | 7 min read
+September 19, 2024 | What's Hot | 0 min read

-Not all upskilling programs are created equal; some align better with workers’ needs and expectations than others.
-Therefore, it is important to evaluate the impact and satisfaction of upskilling programs from the perspective of both employees and employers, identifying areas of improvement, and best practices for maximum effectiveness.
+Some align better with workers’ needs and expectations than others.
+Therefore, it is important to evaluate the impact and satisfaction of upskilling programs from the perspective of both employees and employers.

-Skillsoft surveyed 2,500 full-time employees from the United States, UK, Germany, and India, to understand the state of enterprise skilling.
-The survey explored what skills employees, from individual contributors to CEOs and founders, believed were necessary for success, what constitutes an effective talent development program, the impact of AI on work, and more.
+To help learning and development professionals improve their programs, Skillsoft surveyed 2,500 full-time employees from the United States, UK, Germany, and India, to understand the state of enterprise skilling.
+The survey explored:

 Top Findings from the Research

-Skillsoft’s research found a lack of time was the top barrier to upskilling, chosen over ten percentage points more often than the next closest barrier, lack of options (42% vs. 30%).
+Skillsoft’s research found a lack of time was the top barrier to upskilling, chosen over 10 percentage points more often than the next closest barrier, lack of options (42% vs. 30%).
 The third most popular choice was poor support from leadership (26%), followed by lack of relevant content (26%) and lack of budget (24%).

 Organizations must create a culture of learning, enabling and empowering talent to continuous and effective talent development programs, ensuring their employees have the skills they need to innovate and drive the business forward.
 As generative AI (Gen AI) disrupts the status quo, organizations must diminish the barriers and provide access to necessary skills to help talent understand and use these technologies to augment their work and, in some cases, be more productive.
 It’s important to address hurdles employees may be experiencing in their skilling journey for the future health of the company.